dmeister/blog/_posts/2020-05-23-pformat-talk.md

 stb_sprintf   |            6.9 |                  62 |                58
 pformat       |          130.0 |                  82 |                78

-Some pformat as very high compilation times.
-The compilation times some of other libaries are surprisingly high.
+The pformat libary has very high compilation times.
 The test builds 100 translation unit tech printing 5 formats with a mix of integers and strings with 1 to 5 parameters each.
 That is not a lot of functionality.
+The compilation times some of other libaries are surprisingly high, too.

 So, it is clear: Reducing compilation times of pformat is the next task.
 There is still a lot to learn and understand the tradeoffs.